Expand the Base of the Net Investment Income Tax to Include the Income of Active Participants in S Corporations and Limited Partnerships

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-An advantage of this option is that, for tax purposes, it would treat businesses with different organizational structures in a more uniform way.
-Entrepreneurs would be more likely to select the form of organization that best suits the business rather than the form that minimizes their tax liability.
-The option would also reduce the incentive for high-income owners of S corporations to reduce their HI tax and Additional Medicare Tax by accepting a salary that is less than the value of the labor they contribute.
-Finally, decisions about actively participating in running an S corporation or limited partnership would be based on whether such participation would strengthen the business, not on whether it would avoid an additional tax liability.
+An advantage of this option is that it would allow businesses with different organizational structures to be treated in a more uniform way for tax purposes.
+Entrepreneurs would therefore be more likely to select the form of organization that best suited their business rather than the form that minimized their tax liability.
+The option would also reduce the incentive for high-income owners of S corporations to reduce their Medicare-related taxes by accepting a salary that is less than the value of the labor they contribute.
+Finally, it would encourage people to base decisions about actively participating in running an S corporation or limited partnership on whether such participation would strengthen their business, not on whether it would avoid an additional tax liability.

 A disadvantage of the option is that it would probably reduce total investment by the businesses that are affected by it.
 For example, if actively involved owners of an S corporation subject to the NIIT expanded their business, their after-tax return would be lower under this option than under current law.
 In some cases, it would probably be too low to justify the expansion.
 That argument implies that the NIIT should apply to fewer (or no) sources of income, not more.